Hey there, Standing on the Ledge.

 That is a big deal, especially from a Standing on the Ledge perspective.

-Because when you are in collapse or coming out of it, overthinking can feel productive.
+Because when you are in collapse, or crawling your way out of it, overthinking can feel productive.
 It can feel safer than movement.
 I know that tendency well.
 You tell yourself that because everything matters, every decision has to be perfectly calculated.
 Because the margin for error feels thin, you become afraid to move at all.
 And yet, in that state, waiting too long can cost you as much as choosing badly.

 I have learned that the real challenge is not choosing between thought and intuition.
 It is learning when thought has done its job and when it has started getting in the way.